 The process for creating a bootable USB drive in Linux is fairly simple.
 First, you'll need to download the ISO file for the operating system that you want to install.
 Next, you'll need to use a third-party tool to copy the ISO file to your USB drive.
 Finally, you'll need to configure your computer's BIOS to boot from the USB drive.
 Here are the detailed steps of how to create a bootable USB in Linux.

-Once you've verified the integrity of the ISO file, you're ready to copy it to your USB drive.
-To do this, you'll need to use a tool called 'dd'. 'dd' is a command-line tool that can be used to create exact copies of data.
+Once you've verified the integrity of the ISO file, you're ready to copy it to your USB drive using the 'dd' command-line tool, which creates exact copies of data.

-To copy the ISO file to your USB drive, open a terminal window and enter the following command:
+To copy the ISO file to your USB drive, open a terminal window and enter the `dd` command with the correct arguments, such as `dd if=~/Downloads/your_iso_file.iso of=/dev/sdb bs=4M` to copy the ISO file to a USB drive with the device name `/dev/sdb`.

 sudo dd if=path/to/iso/file of=/dev/sdb bs=4M

-First, restart your computer and look for a message that says something like 'Press F2 to enter BIOS settings'.
-Once you see this message, press the key indicated (usually F2) to enter the BIOS settings.
+To resolve the issue, restart your computer and look for a message that says 'Press F2 to enter BIOS settings', then press the indicated key to enter the BIOS settings.

-Make sure that the USB drive is listed as the priority.
-Once you've done this, save your changes and restart your computer.
-Your computer should now boot from the USB drive.
+To make your computer boot from a USB drive, first, ensure the USB drive is listed as the priority boot device.
+Then, save your changes and restart your computer, which should now boot from the USB drive.

-The process for creating a bootable USB drive in Windows is similar to the process in Linux.
-First, you'll need to download an ISO file for the operating system you want to install.
-Next, you'll need to use a Rufus tool to copy the ISO file to your USB drive.
-Finally, you'll need to configure your computer's BIOS to boot from the USB drive.
+To create a bootable USB drive in Windows, start by downloading an ISO file for the operating system you want to install.
+Next, use a tool like Rufus to copy the ISO file to your USB drive.
+Finally, configure your computer's BIOS to boot from the USB drive, and you'll be ready to go.

-While on a Windows computer, you can either create a new installation bootable USB drive or a bootable USB drive of your existing system.
-This part will introduce how to do it one by one.
+On a Windows computer, you can either create a new installation bootable USB drive or a bootable USB drive of your existing system.
+This guide will walk you through both options step by step.

 Step 2.
-Open Rufus.
-It will automatically detect the available USB drive.
-Click Device > Select the USB you want from the drop-down menu.
+To use Rufus, open the program and it will automatically detect the available USB drive.
+Select the USB drive you want to use from the drop-down menu under Device.
+This will allow you to proceed with the USB creation process.

 Step 3.
 Keep the Boot Selection option set to Disk for ISO image.
-Then click on the Select option.
-A file explorer browser window will now open for you to locate the ISO image.
+Then click on the Select option, which will open a file explorer browser window for you to locate the ISO image.

 *You can download the ISO file from Microsoft's official page.

 Step 5.
-Give a name to the Volume label, or use the given name by default.
-Also, keep the File system and Cluster size settings as they are.
+You can choose to use the default name for the Volume label, or give it a custom name.
+Additionally, you can keep the File system and Cluster size settings as they are, without making any changes.

 Step 6.
-After clicking the "Start" button, Rufus may send a warning that the data on the USB will be deleted.
-This is normal, so click OK, and Rufus will start creating the bootable USB.
+After clicking the "Start" button, Rufus may send a warning that the data on the USB will be deleted, which is normal, so click OK, and Rufus will start creating the bootable USB.

 Why we recommend Qiling Backup:

-Now download Qiling Backup from the button below.
-Then follow the detailed guide to creating a bootable USB drive with your own system.
+To create a bootable USB drive with your own system, download Qiling Backup from the button below and follow the detailed guide provided.
+This will allow you to create a bootable USB drive with your own system.

 Preparation:

 Step 1.
-On the main page, find and click "Tools and utilities" page, choose "system clone".
+On the main page, click on the "Tools and utilities" page, then select "System clone" from the options.

 Step 2.
-The boot and system partition will be selected automatically, you just need to choose the target disk and click "Next".
+The boot and system partition will be automatically selected, and you'll only need to choose the target disk and click "Next" to proceed.

-*System clone does not support cloning MBR disk to GPT or vice versa.
-Make sure that the partition style of the source disk and the target disk are the same.
+System clone does not support cloning an MBR disk to a GPT disk or vice versa, so ensure the source and target disks have the same partition style.

 Step 3.
-Click "Advanced Options", and choose "Create a portable Windows USB drive".
+To create a portable Windows USB drive, click "Advanced Options" and select "Create a portable Windows USB drive".

 Step 4.
 Click "Proceed".
 Qiling Backup will start to create portable USB.